microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 If you hit these limits, ideally it's because Copilot is doing it's job well, which is to help you do yours!
 If you find you need more Copilot, the individual plan is unlimited, provides access to additional models like o1 and Gemini, and is still only **10$ per month**.

 The VS Code and GitHub teams have been hard at work, as always, improving the GitHub Copilot experience for 37 million VS Code users just like you.
-Here's just a few examples that might make you say, "GitHub Copilot Can Do That?"
+Here's just a few examples that might make you say, "GitHub Copilot can do that?"

 ### GitHub Copilot Edits